 Get real-world experience at a variety of organizations including medical centers, dental offices, clinics, wellness programs, insurance companies, and educational institutions.

 Luther provides preparation for professional certification exams related to exercise science.

-Luther’s Sports and Recreation Center provides ideal facilities for exercise science majors to study, get hands-on experience, and learn.
+Luther’s Robert and Ann Naslund Sports and Recreation Center recently underwent a $1.2 million renovation project, renewing all of the equipment and flooring in this 45,000-square-foot facility.
+It provides an ideal space for exercise science majors to study, get hands-on experience, and learn.

 What You’ll Learn

 Exercise Science Major

 During your first two years, you’ll complete courses that form the basis of the major.
 You’ll learn about human anatomy, physiology, kinesiology and biomechanics, and motor learning through coursework and related labs.

 The allied health sciences track includes completing the exercise science core courses plus 28 credits from electives including anthropology, biology, chemistry, physics, statistics, and psychology.